Why Russia is a target for terror

 The Syrian connection isn't Russia's only terror concern.

-A long-simmering, separatist and Islamist insurgency in the northern Caucuses region has repeatedly proved capable of staging large, devastating operations.
+A long-simmering, separatist and Islamist insurgency in the northern Caucasus region has repeatedly proved capable of staging large, devastating operations.

 The world was shocked by events such as the Moscow theater siege in 2002, which left 129 dead.